Smaltz Building

+The Smaltz Building, also known as the Smaltz-Goodwin Building, is an historic, American factory building that is located in the Callowhill neighborhood of Philadelphia, Pennsylvania.

+Added to the National Register of Historic Places in 2005, it is a contributing property to the Callowhill Industrial Historic District.

+History and architectural features

-Smaltz Building, also known as the Smaltz-Goodwin Building, is a historic factory building located in the Callowhill neighborhood of Philadelphia, Pennsylvania.
-It was built in 1911, and is a 10-story, 11 bay by five bay, reinforced concrete building.
-It originally housed the Smaltz-Goodwin women's shoe manufacturer until 1933, then a variety of clothing manufacturers.
+Built in 1911, this historic structure is a ten-story, eleven-bay by five-bay, reinforced concrete building.
+It originally housed the Smaltz-Goodwin women's shoe manufacturer until 1933 and was then home to a variety of clothing manufacturers.

 It was added to the National Register of Historic Places in 2005.
 It is a contributing property to the Callowhill Industrial Historic District.

 Between 2012 and 2016 the Post Brothers development company rehabbed the Smaltz Building into the first LEED Gold certified residential high-rise in Philadelphia, opening the building as The Goldtex apartment community in January 2016.